phoe/protest/doc/1am.md

 ## Example

-To run the example test, load the `PROTEST/TEST/1AM` system and evaluate `(protest/test/1am:self-test)`.
+To run the example test, load the `PROTEST/TEST` system and evaluate `(PROTEST/TEST/1AM::SELF-TEST)`.
 The results should look like:

 ```common-lisp
 PROTEST/TEST/1AM::SELF-TEST..
 Success: 1 test, 2 checks.
 ```

+The system is also tested as a part of unit tests inside the `PROTEST/TEST` test suite.